 - Radioactive materials in Class 7 that fall within the specific activity limits permitted in 347 and Exhibit 347.22.

-- Dry ice and magnetized materials in Class 9, as permitted in 349.
+- Lithium batteries, dry ice, and magnetized materials, as permitted in 349.